astec-stfc/simframe/docs/source/index.rst

 Participation
 -------------

 We welcome contributions and suggestions from the community! :mod:`SimFrame` is currently under active development, and as such certain features may be missing or not working as expected.
-If you find any issues, please raise it `here <https://github.com/astec-stfc/simframe/issues>`_ or contact `Alex Brynes <alexander.brynes@stfc.ac.uk>_` or `James Jones <james.jones@stfc.ac.uk>_`.
+If you find any issues, please raise it `here <https://github.com/astec-stfc/simframe/issues>`_ or contact `Alex Brynes <mailto:alexander.brynes@stfc.ac.uk>`_ or `James Jones <mailto:james.jones@stfc.ac.uk>`_.

 We are also happy to help with installation and setting up your accelerator lattice.